 Arroz con Gandules

-Another popular Puerto Rican recipe is Arroz con Gandules which combines rice and pigeon peas, seasoned with tomato sauce, sofrito, bay leaves (or laurel).
-It can be eaten as a main course meal without any accompaniment, but some people may choose to serve it with fried plantains because they go so well together!
+Another popular Puerto Rican recipe is Arroz con Gandules which combines rice and pigeon peas seasoned with tomato sauce, sofrito, and bay leaves (or laurel).

 Mofongo is a prevalent Puerto Rican dish.
-It is usually made with green plantains but can also be made from yellow or red ones.
-Once the plantain has been peeled and cut into slices, it needs to go through boiling in water mixed with salt; this will help soften them up so they are easier to mash.
+It is usually made with green plantains, but you can mix ripe plantain to give it a sweeter taste.
+Once the plantain has been peeled and cut into slices, it needs to go through boiling in water mixed with salt; this will help soften them up, making them easier to mash.

-Mofongo is mashed together with garlic cloves, pork rinds, and other ingredients.
-It is usually served with a spicy sauce made out of sofrito, vinegar (or lime juice), and hot peppers.
+The Mofongo is mashed together with garlic cloves, pork rinds, and other ingredients.
+It is usually served with a sauce made of sofrito, vinegar, garlic, or mayoketchup.

 Mofongo can be an appetizer or a meal, depending on what you put in it and how much meat you want to add.
-It’s best served when hot., but it can be eaten at room temperature as well.
+It's best served when hot.

 Arroz con Leche